adobe/aem-dispatcher-experiments/experiments/optimizer/README.md

 * The DOT is used in Adobe's AEM Cloud Service Pipeline, where it is run automatically to analyze the contained configuration.
 * A developer can use the open-source DOT Core library to create a new application, perhaps for the command line.

+This experiment deals with the DOT Maven Plug-In.

 ## Setup